ShaunCurtis/Blazr.Data/readme.md

 ## Summary

-This article shows how to move data management into a view service, and how to use an event driven model to update components.
+Some notes:

+1. You don't need to call `StateHasChanged` in UI event handlers such as `Exit` and `ShowForm`: the `ComponentBase` UI event handler calls them automatically.
+The only call in the code is in `ShowForm` in the editor.
+This is a standard method so there's no automated calls.

+2. All calls into the data pipeline return *Result* objects.
+These provide a mechanism for returning both the result and status information about the request.

+3. Using events in the View layer provide a simple mechanism for maintaining state.
 It's very easy to shortcut the design process and start wiring components together.
-But you soon end up with a unmanaged mess that's impossible to debug and cluttered with calls to `StateHasChanged` to try (and often fail to) keep everything in sync.
+But you quickly code an unmanaged mess that's impossible to debug and cluttered with calls to `StateHasChanged` to try (and often fail to) keep everything in sync.

 ## Appendix

 ### What's missing

 As I said in the introduction this code is *For Demo Purposes*.
-There's nothing wrong with it: there are things missing that you would add/change in a production environment.
-Here are a few examples:
+There's nothing wrong with it: I just kept it simple.
+Here are a few *complexities* that would appear in my production code:

-1. My services would make heavy use of generics to boilerplate a lot of the code.
+1. My services would be heavy on generics to boilerplate a lot of the code.
-2. The View to Data service would be implemented through an interface to decouple the Core/Business domain code from the Data domain code.
+2. View to Data services would be implemented through interfaces to decouple the Core/Business domain code from the Data domain code.
 3. Each code domain would reside in different projects to enforce dependancy rules.
 4. Collection requests would always be constrained with request objects defining paging.
 5. Componentization of UI.
 For example, the Add a New Record block would be a component or RenderFragment block.